adi-gulati/theBeautySurveyAnalysis/Readme.md

 # Pre-computed Models in R

 Along with the CSV files, all the statistical models generated have also been made available for ease of use.
 These are placed in "csv_storage/models".
 In case you wish to re-run these models, all the code is available in the R scripts.
 Please remember to set the flags to the appropriate values to generate the model files.
+In case you want to recompute the models, please run the appropriate file as described in the following section.

 # Running Tests in R

 Unlike the figure generation code in python, the R tests are split into multiple subfiles.
-Below is a short description of the tests available in each file:
+Below is a short description of the tests available in each file.

 - mainPaperTests.Rmd: All the statistical tests run on the centralized scores.
 - runModelComparision.Rmd: This file contains the code to generate all the linear models that were created along with the other variants of models that were tested.
 - mainPaperTests_fullData.Rmd: This file contains all the tests run using the per-rater scores.
 This file mainly generates the results of the estimated marginal means.
 These are already pre-computed and made available in the "csv_storage" folder.
 -computeNewSpacing_OSM.Rmd: This file contains the code needed to re-run the OSM's and compute the new scales.
+This file requires the ```stereord``` package.

 # Generating Figures